Nana’s Hydrox Pudding Pie – aka Gluten Free Oreo Pie – Gluten Free Version

 - 2 egg whites

 - Soak 1 envelope of Knox gelatin in 1 cup of milk in the refrigerator for an hour.
-Make sure you stir it well until there are no lumps.
+Make sure you whisk it well until there are no lumps.

 - Cool it until completely set, approximately 1 - 1 1/2 hours.

-- Whip 1 pt whipping cream from approximately 3-5 minutes until it doubles in consistency and has thickened to a "whipped cream."
+- Whip 1 pt whipping cream with an electric hand mixer for approximately 3-5 minutes until it doubles in consistency and has thickened to a "whipped cream" with stiff peaks.

-- Beat the two egg whites in a separate bowl until stiff peaks form.
+- Beat the two egg whites with an electric hand mixer in a separate bowl until stiff peaks form.

 - In a separate, larger bowl, beat the chilled custard until it's smooth and creamy.
 This is key and usually where I mess this dessert up.
 If this is not creamy, you will end up with little yellow spots throughout the dessert.